Sharks’ Karlsson suspended 2 games for illegal check

 Karlsson, who has points in eight consecutive games, has two goals and 24 assists this season for San Jose.

+“Disappointed,” Sharks coach Pete DeBoer said.
+“From every report I have, my understanding is the injury is to the shoulder.
+I think that speaks to it, in my mind.
+But I might be oversimplifying.
+I’m not going to say any more on that because you just get yourself in trouble.”

-Karlsson, who joined the Sharks in an offseason trade with Ottawa, will miss games against the Ducks and Oilers after the holiday break.
-He will return on New Year’s Eve against Calgary.
+Karlsson, who joined the Sharks in an offseason trade with Ottawa, started serving the suspension Sunday against Arizona and will also miss Thursday’s game against the Ducks.
+He is eligible to return Saturday in Edmonton.

 More AP NHL: https://apnews.com/tag/NHL and https://twitter.com/AP_Sports